mixn/carbon-now-cli/readme.md

 #### Creating a preset

 However you use the `carbon-now` command, a `~/.carbon-now.json` file will be created for you.
-This is where all your presets and settings of the last interactive run will live.
+This is where all your presets and the settings of the last interactive run will live.

 When running `carbon-now` with `-i`, you’ll be asked the following two questions last:

 ![Presets 1](static/presets-1.png)

-Answering yes and naming the preset (in this case `presentation`) will result in it being saved to `~/.carbon-now.json`.
+Answering with yes and naming the preset (in this case `presentation`) will result in the preset being saved to `~/.carbon-now.json`.
 In this particular case, `~/.carbon-now.json` will look like so:

 ```
 {